 For an overview, click on the Calendar.

-For a complementary programme of courses, usually or mainly outdoors, focused on ecowriting, ecosoul, myth, enchantment and bardic arts, see my sister site THE WILD WAYS.
+For a complementary programme of courses, usually or mainly outdoors, focused on ecowriting, ecosoul, myth, enchantment, the psychospiritual, and bardic arts, see my sister site THE WILD WAYS.
 There is inevitably much overlap between the two programmes: my courses all include writing, to greater or lesser extents, and all my work is rooted in my passion for and awareness of place, soul and the earth.

 You can scroll through the list of my books here.